openshift/custom-domains-operator/DEPLOYING-FOR-TESTING.md

 ### Pause the sync sets for your cluster

-To pause sync sets for your cluster, log in to hive shard and run this command.
+To pause sync sets for your cluster, log into the hive shard that manages your cluster and run this command.

 ```
 oc annotate clusterdeployment -n <Namespace of cluster deployment>  <Name of cluster> hive.openshift.io/syncset-pause="true"